The relationship between UX wireframe and UX research

 A wireframe web design is the simplest representation of your website, typically during the earlier stages.

-A UX wireframe guides communication, organisation, and workflow.
-It keeps designers and researchers focused on the concept, its users and features, and are quick and easy to deliver or apply changes to the workflow.
+A wireframe guides communication, organisation, and workflow.
+It keeps designers and researchers focused on the concept, its users and features and offers a quick and easy way to deliver or apply changes to the workflow; they are an essential part of the interaction design process.

-Depending on where you’re at in the process and the research you’ve already carried out, wireframe web design can look as simple and scruffy as rough sketches (low-fidelity).
+Depending on where you’re at in the process and the research you’ve already carried out, wireframe web design can look as simple and scruffy as rough sketches.
+These are classed as low-fidelity wireframes.
+Pen and paper wireframes clarify a product or process flow without any unnecessary complications.
+They demonstrate how a page structure and its interface elements work in the simplest way possible.

-They’ll progress to more organised (and more common) professionally presented options using software that delivers smarter, even easier to imagine layouts and workflows (mid-fidelity).
+As the process advances, your low-fidelity wireframes will progress to more organised (and more common), professionally presented digital wireframe options – known as mid-fidelity wireframes – using software that delivers smarter, even easier-to-imagine layouts and workflows.

-At the top of the pile, wireframes feature pixel-perfect layouts (high-fidelity) with professionally presented pages, only a few steps from your next-stage prototype versions.
+At the top of the pile, wireframes feature pixel-perfect layouts (high-fidelity wireframes) with professionally presented pages, only a few steps from your next-stage prototype versions.
+Building high fidelity wireframes requires the use of specialist UX design tools, allowing the introduction of interactivity, more visual detail, and an easier-to-understand option covering some of the technical implications a static page or paper wireframes can’t.

 With additional research, further thought, and deliberation, something more organised can help each team consider which elements are working and which aren’t and provide a better, more structured plan for how to proceed.

-Finally, those high-fidelity presentations deliver a hopeful, nailed-down version that designers, test subjects, and stakeholders can tweak before moving along to the next stage.
+A high-fidelity wireframe delivers a hopeful, nailed-down version that designers, test subjects, and stakeholders can tweak before moving to the next stage.
 These are the wireframes that keep everyone on the same page—they’re the blueprints to build the next stages of the process.
+As such, these static pages are often a suitable juncture to consider introducing the user interface design phase and more detailed prototypes.

 Will your platform satisfy your users’ needs?
-A UX wireframe should be able to provide the following advantages:
+Creating wireframes should be able to provide the following advantages:

-• Helps teams, stakeholders, and operatives involved in the design process to understand each opportunity, to remain focussed, and stay on the same page
+- Helps teams, stakeholders, and operatives involved in the design process to understand each opportunity, to remain focused, and stay on the same page

-• Stakeholders can consider if the product or platform meets requirements
+- Stakeholders can consider if the product or platform meets their requirements

-• To determine logical flow between pages, screens, and actions
+- To determine the logical flow between pages, screens, and actions

-Where, how, why?
+Where, how, and why?
 These are the questions you should ask of each element of your site.

 The disadvantages of wireframe testing

-• They’re static, so they’re not the best method of testing by today’s standards.
+- They’re static, so they’re not the best testing method by today’s standards.
 They’re helpful for debate and discussion, yet not so great for revealing actual reactions and user revelations.

-• Wireframes take imagination.
-Designers will have that abundance, yet you can’t guarantee your clients and test users will have the same depth of vision.
+- Wireframes take imagination.
+UX designers will have that in abundance, yet you can’t guarantee your clients and test users will have the same depth of vision.

-• It takes time to create the deliveries that everyone can understand.
-Getting each party on to the same page could take several rounds when it comes to convincing them.
+- It takes time to create deliveries that everyone can understand.
+Getting each party on the same page could take several rounds to convince them.
 Superior tech or practices could get them there sooner.

-You should be able to strip out, scribble over, and reproduce every element with every new and valuable suggestion, alternative, or requested overhaul.
+As you start to create your own wireframes, you should be able to strip out, scribble over, and reproduce every element with each new and valuable suggestion, alternative, or requested overhaul.
 The process is designed to pursue eventualities and opportunities quickly and easily, after all.

 Don’t be precious with your wireframes.
-Their job is to be deleted and easily replaced—that’s why we keep them simple.
+Their job is to be deleted and easily replaced—that’s why we keep them simple and learn to create quick wireframes on the fly.
 If one route doesn’t work, ditch it, and put together the next one that might.

 Which is better: sticking to simple sketches or using professional wireframe tools?

-Different teams will have different processes with different plans and skillsets; we should all play to our strengths, so expect your designers to deliver in alignment with theirs.
-It’s all about getting the job done, the best way they know how to, as simply and as straightforward as they can.
-Most start simple and work up the fidelity ladder as elements and processes become more concrete.
+Different teams will have different processes with different plans and skill sets; we should all play to our strengths, so expect your designers to deliver in alignment with theirs.
+It’s all about getting the job done the best way they can, as simply and as straightforward as possible.
+Most start simple (with the most basic paper wireframes), working up the fidelity ladder as elements and processes become more concrete.

 UX research meets UX wireframe